Interactive Dashboards & Reactive Programming with Shiny

 Why Learn Shiny in Exploratory Data Analysis?

-In data science, your final step is communicating results to stakeholders, who are often not programmers.
+In professional data science, your final step is communicating results to stakeholders.
+These stakeholders—such as business executives, medical administrators, or policy-makers—are rarely programmers.

-- If you send them a static PDF plot showing flight delays for 3 selective airports, they might ask: "What about the other 50 airports?"
+- If you send them a static chart showing flight delays for three specific airports, they will inevitably ask: "What about the other fifty airports?"

-- If you tell them to write R commands to filter the dataset themselves, they cannot do it.
+- If you tell them to write R code to filter the raw dataset themselves, they cannot do it.

 To bridge this gap, you need Shiny.
-Shiny is an R package that allows you to build interactive web dashboards and applications directly in R—no HTML, CSS, or JavaScript required.
+Shiny is an R package that allows you to build interactive web applications and dashboards directly in R—no HTML, CSS, or JavaScript required.

-Every Shiny application consists of three main components:
+Every Shiny application is structured as a single app.R file consisting of three primary components:

 library(shiny)